 Entertaining doesn't end when the clock strikes midnight on Thanksgiving.
 These give stuffing a second life and make for quick hors d’oeuvres when unexpected company comes knocking.
 Get our Stuffing-Stuffed Mushrooms recipe.

 Throw together this quick bread that does duty as a snack, a breakfast treat, or even dessert when toasted and served à la mode.
 Or freeze it for later.
 Get our Pecan and Sweet Potato Bread recipe.

 All self-respecting cranberry sauces are sweet, tart, and fruity, and that also works as a fabulous foundation for cocktails.
-Try the flavor combo shaken with Cognac and Licor 43 or mixed with bourbon and amaretto.
+Try the flavor combo shaken with Cognac and Licor 43.
+Get our Peninsular War Cocktail recipe.

 Turn the cranberry sauce into something that help you de-stress this weekend.
 Add the leftover sauce to a drink, mixed with bourbon and amaretto.
 Get our Cranberry Culprit Cocktail recipe.